 In the tops of the Rockies, skiing, and how ’bout them Broncos, it’s time for a Colorado State Study.

-Colorado, first inhabited by the Apache, Pueblo, Arapaho, Cheyenne, Comanche, Ute, and Shoshone tribes, was explored early by the Spanish and claimed for Spain in 1706.
+The Apache, Pueblo, Arapaho, Cheyenne, Comanche, Ute, and Shoshone tribes first occupied Colorado.
+The Spanish explored it and claimed it for Spain in 1706.
 There were no Spanish settlements in the area though.

-In 1821 Mexico won its independence from Spain and took over Spanish land claims, but there still were no Mexican settlements in Colorado.
+In 1821 Mexico won its independence from Spain and took over Spanish land claims, but there weren’t Mexican settlements in Colorado.

-In 1848 Mexico was defeated by the US in the Mexican-American war and America took Colorado by treaty.
+In 1848 the U.S. defeated Mexico in the Mexican-American war, and America took Colorado by treaty.
 Still no settlements.